Claude Code Agents

 Automatic Follow-up

-After Claude opens a PR, one round of fixes runs automatically when CI completes.
+After Claude opens a PR, one round of fixes runs automatically when the Lint and Test workflow completes — whether it passed or failed.
 This applies only to claude/** branches — it does not trigger on regular developer PRs.

 What you'll see:

-- If CI fails, Claude fixes lint, type, test, and lock file issues and pushes a commit
+- If CI failed, Claude fixes lint, type, test, and lock file issues and pushes a commit

-- If there are review comments, Claude addresses actionable ones
+- If there are open review comments, Claude addresses actionable ones

-- A summary comment is added to the PR describing what was changed
+- A summary comment is added to the PR describing what was changed, or confirming no changes were needed

 - The

-claude-followup-donelabel is applied to prevent a second round
+claude-followup-donelabel is applied unconditionally to prevent a second round

 One round only.
 If CI still fails after the follow-up, address the remaining issues manually or trigger a new run via @claude in a PR comment.